odoo/documentation/content/applications/finance/accounting/customer_invoices.rst

 Invoice confirmation
 ====================

-Click :guilabel:`Confirm` when the document is completed.
-The document's status changes to :guilabel:`Posted`, and a journal entry is generated based on the invoice configuration.
-On confirmation, Odoo assigns each document a unique number from a defined :ref:`sequence <accounting/invoice/sequence>`.
+Click :guilabel:`Confirm` when the invoice is completed.
+The invoice's status changes to :guilabel:`Posted`, and a journal entry is generated based on the invoice configuration.
+On confirmation, Odoo assigns each invoice a unique number from a defined :ref:`sequence <accounting/invoice/sequence>`.

 .. note::